 Music has always been the purest expression of emotion.
-Quite often, the things we can’t put into words are sung or rapped in a song so beautifully that we can’t help but think the song was written about us or with us in mind.
+Often, the things we can’t put into words are sung or rapped in a song so beautifully, we can’t help but think someone wrote the song about us or with us in mind.
 We glorify the artists we love; deify them even.
 And thus, sometimes, we are emotionally affected by their every word.

-We are so wrapped up in an image, and with how we look to everyone else, and constant and easy access to our most prized artists through Instagram, Snapchat and Twitter, that it's easy to unconsciously model ourselves after our musical heroes.
+We are so wrapped up in an image, and with how we look to everyone else, and constant and easy access to our most prized artists through Instagram, Snapchat and Twitter, it's easy to, unconsciously, model ourselves after our musical heroes.

 When did it become cool to be depressed and fucked up?